Everyone in NSW can be tested for coronavirus, says Gladys Berejiklian

 NSW Premier Gladys Berejiklian says anyone with symptoms, or concerned they have COVID-19, should come forward and get tested.

-The state is ramping up its COVID-19 testing with plans to check more than 8000 people a day as the state records seven new cases of the virus.
+The state is ramping up its coronavirus testing, with plans to check more than 8000 people a day, as it reported seven new cases of the virus on Friday.

-“Anybody across the state, if you have symptoms, if you’re worried you have COVID-19, please come forward and get tested,” she told reporters in Sydney.
+“Anybody across the state, if you have symptoms, if you’re worried you have COVID-19, please come forward and get tested,” Ms Berejiklian said.

 “We want to see the number of tests go up above 8000 a day.
 As we consider easing restrictions, we need to have more tests.”

-Previously, testing was applicable to anyone within about a dozen outbreak centres who suspected symptoms, as well as anyone who was deemed high risk after a full history assessment completed by a GP.
+Previously, testing was available to anyone within about a dozen outbreak centres who suspected symptoms, as well as anyone who was deemed high risk after a full history assessment completed by a GP.

-More than 7300 tests were completed on Thursday with seven new cases of COVID-19 reported across the state.
+More than 7300 tests were completed on Thursday, with seven new cases of COVID-19 reported.
 The total number of confirmed cases in NSW is 2982.

 It comes as the state’s COVID-19 death toll reached 34 after a fourth resident at Anglicare’s Newmarch House in Caddens died.